john-savill/autosim2/Readme.md

  - To run Macro it must be loaded in the workspace with corresponding controls.

- - Controls can be interacted with and will de logged in the terminal fo checking/ debugging.
+ - Controls can be interacted with and will de logged in the terminal for checking/ debugging.

 ## GPIO configuration